MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Remove-ClusterSharedVolumeFromAffinityRule.md

 ### -PassThru

-Returns an object representing the item with which you are working.
-By default, this cmdlet does not generate any output.
+Returns the original affinity rule object passed to the command.
+By default, this cmdlet doesn't generate any output.

 ```yaml
 Type: SwitchParameter